zaneli/embulk-output-couchbase/README.md

 ## Test

-Start Couchbase Server on the localhost, and prepare 'embulk_spec' bucket without password.
+Start Couchbase Server on the localhost and prepare 'embulk_spec' bucket without password,
+or modify src/test/resources/env.conf file for adjust your environment.

 ```
 $ ./gradlew test